-(WMAP),17 and very recently by the Planck satellite.18 These confirmations verify Fr.
-Lemaître's general concept of the Big Bang, and add considerably more data to it - such as quantum gravity, inflationary theory, dark matter, and dark energy (described briefly below).
+The Big Bang was subsequently confirmed by data from the cosmic background explorer satellites (COBE) #1 and #2,14 the Wilkinson Microwave and Isotropy Probe (WMAP),15 and very recently by the Planck satellite.16 These confirmations verify Fr.
+Lemaitre's general concept of the Big Bang, and add considerably more data to it - such as quantum gravity, inflationary theory, dark matter, and dark energy (described briefly below).

 So what do physicists think happened 13.8 billion years ago?
 It seems that our universe took a quantum cosmological form in which all four forces (the electromagnetic force, the strong nuclear force, the weak force, and the gravitational force -- in a quantized form) were completely unified, and then exploded.
 At that moment the space-time manifold came into existence and energy emerged in it (in a fashion explicable by Einstein's General Theory of Relativity).
-After a brief and extremely rapid and cool inflationary period (where the universe gained initial momentum, breaking free from the gravitational parameters of its high density), the strong nuclear force separated from the electroweak force, and then the weak force separated from the electromagnetic force, which then moved through a Higgs field slowing it down to produce the rest mass of particles (such as protons and neutrons), making up the visible constituents of the universe.
-A plasma era ensued, followed by stellar nucleosynthesis and galactic formation, eventually giving rise to planets - and even some very special planets similar to the Earth.
-19
+The strong nuclear force separated from the electroweak force, and then the weak force separated from the electromagnetic force, which then moved through a Higgs field slowing it down to produce the rest mass of particles (such as protons and neutrons), making up the visible constituents of the universe.
+A plasma era ensued, followed by stellar nucleosynthesis and galactic formation, eventually giving rise to planets - and even some very special planets similar to the Earth.17

-The observable universe appears to have approximately 10^{55} kilograms of visible matter (5% of its total mass-energy), about five times more dark matter (25% of the universe)20 and considerably more dark energy (about 70% of the universe).21 The visible and dark matter is distributed in 10^{22} stars (and accompanying planets) within 10^{11} galaxies.
+The observable universe appears to have approximately 10^{55} kilograms of visible matter, about five times more dark matter (25% of the universe)18 and considerably more dark energy (about 70% of the universe).19 The visible and dark matter is distributed in 10^{22} stars (and accompanying planets) within 10^{11} galaxies.
 The galaxies maintain their volume because of visible matter, dark matter, and a giant black hole in their centers.
-However, the space between the galaxies is stretching at an accelerated rate (inflating) because of dark energy.
-It is highly unlikely that the universe will collapse in the future (in a big crunch followed by a bounce), because it's probable flat geometry and dark energy will cause it to expand indefinitely.
+However, the space between